In today’s cutthroat B2B market, competition is fierce. Businesses are constantly looking for ways to gain an edge.

 To make sure your battlecards are up to date, they should be reviewed every month.
 It’s best practice to subscribe to any target company insights.
 Make sure you’ve researched the bullet points on your cards before engaging with any of your prospects.

 Equally, your inside sales team should work to collect and share competitive intelligence that you can then use to hone your battlecards.
 Keep track of industry news, read reviews and gauge opinion via social media mentions.
+Speak to your customer support and customer success teams to understand the key features giving your product that additional edge in the market right now.
+What are buyers saying?
+How is your offering influencing their routines, efficiencies and behaviors?

 Ready for battle?